veenagrace12/MLOPS/Experiment Tracking & Model Management/README.md

-# We will learn Experiment Tracking and Model Management
+# Experiment Tracking and Model Management

 ## Introduction to Experiment Tracking
 **Terminologies:**